How to relieve dry eye at home

 To use: If irritation is brought on by soap or makeup, use only cleansers and cosmetics with formulas designed for sensitive skin.
 Use a clean cotton swab to clean eyes when needed, especially to address eye discharge that may have built up overnight.

 Try a humidifier to treat dry eye

 Dry eye can be even more irritating in a dry environment.
-A humidifier can add much-needed moisture to the air in your home — especially during winter months — and reduce environmental irritation.
+A humidifier can add much-needed moisture to the air in your home — especially during winter months — and reduce eye dryness caused by environmental irritation.
 For optimal results, make sure the air you breathe is also properly filtered.

 To use: Fill the machine’s tank with water and turn on your humidifier as needed, and change air filters on a regular basis to promote healthy air circulation.

 Maintain a healthy diet and stay hydrated to prevent dry eye

 Be sure you’re getting enough water in your diet to keep your body, including your eyes, hydrated appropriately.
 In order to maintain hydration, drink at least 8-10 glasses of water every day — even more if you indulge in coffee, soda, tea or alcohol.